Strapping in for the ride

 - Stiff bindings suit heavier or more aggressive riders who need maximum response and support.
 They’ll help you perform explosive turns and go bigger, faster.
 If this sounds like you, take a look at our Best Freeride Bindings.

-- Softer bindings help you to tweak your grabs and are generally easier (and more comfortable) to control at slower speeds, making them better for park riders and beginners.
+- Softer bindings help you to tweak your grabs and are generally easier (and more comfortable) to control at slower speeds, making them better for park riders and the best rear entry snowboard bindings for beginners.
 Many of these are included in our list of the Best Freestyle Bindings.

 - Mid-flexing bindings offer a versatile compromise between the two, which is why they tend to make for the Best All Mountain Bindings.